 5. The Cambodian people

 The Cambodian people are so friendly and welcoming.
 Unlike tourist weary Thailand, these people are genuinely interested in the visitors to their country.
-Practically every day a young Khmer boy or girl to come to sit and talk to me, to practice their English ask about where I was from.
+Practically every day a young Khmer boy or girl comes to sit and talk to me, to practice their English ask about where I was from.
 We had amazing conversations about One Direction and Nicki Minaj.
 The 10-year-olds definitely had the same taste in music as me!
 They thought I was cool.
 YAY.

 Poverty and the scars and landmines left behind from the 1970’s creates enormous hardship for these people, but they shine through with hope, kindness and humility.
 It truly is awesome!